 The Board of Directors has the responsibility of setting policy and controls the general direction of the credit union.
-There are presently eight directors serving on the Credit Union Board.
+There are presently seven directors and one alternate director serving on the Credit Union Board.

 The Credit Committee is charged with the supervision and approval of loans under the policies set by the Board of Directors.
 There are presently three members serving on the Credit Committee.

 The Supervisory Committee is responsible for a regular examination of credit union records, and to assure compliance with the rules and regulations under which the credit union operates.
 In addition to the supervisory committee’s annual review, the Department of Banking & Finance through the State of Georgia examines credit union records annually.